Martingales in Reductive Homogeneous spaces: Martingales in homogeneous space

-is a local martingale in $\m$. \end{proposition} \begin{proof} Let $X_{t}$ be a semimartingale in $G/H$ and $Y_t$ its horizontal lift in $G$.
-Theorem \ref{horizontalmartingale} assures that $X_t$ is a $\nabla^{G}$-martingale if and only if $Y_t$ is a horizontal martingale.
+is a local martingale in $\m$. \end{theorem} \begin{proof} Let $X_{t}$ be a semimartingale in $G/H$ and $Y_t$ its horizontal lift in $G$.
+Proposition \ref{horizontalmartingale} assures that $X_t$ is a $\nabla^{G}$-martingale if and only if $Y_t$ is a horizontal martingale.
 But Proposition 5.1 in \cite{stelmastchuk} says that $Y_t$ is a horizontal martingale if and only if

 is a local martingale in $\g$.
 Taking in account that $L(Y_{s})$ belongs to $\m$ and the choice of the bilinear form $\alpha$ we obtain the proof. \end{proof}